-[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended MARCH 31, 2015
+[X] QUARTERLY REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended JUNE 30, 2015

-[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+[] TRANSITION REPORT UNDER SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

-Commission file number: 0-54892

-INSYNERGY PRODUCTS, INC

-Nevada a 27-1781753 (State or Other Jurisdiction Organizat tion or (I.R.S.
-En ployer Identification No.) 4705 Laurel Canyon Blvd.
-Suite 2 05 Studio City y, CA 91607 (Address of Principal E xecutive Office ces) (Zip Code) Registrant's tel ephone numb er, including area code: (818) 760-1644 past 12 months (or f for such shorter period that the on 13 or 15(d) of the Exchange Actorts), and (2) has been subject to Data File required to \mathcal{E} suant to Rule 405 of Regulation S-T (§232 corporate Web site, if any, every 1,405 of this chapter) during the problem Yes [X] No [] Indicate by check macompany. ark whether the registrant is a large accelera ated filer, an accelerated filer, a non-accelerated filer, or a smalle er reporting Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check ma ark whether the registrant is a s shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] N lo [X] State the number of shares outstanding of each of the issuer's o classes of common equity, as of the latest practicable date: As of May 7,
+ACT (OF 1934 Commission file number: 0-54892 PRODUCTS, INC (Exact name of registran t as specified in its charter) Nevada 27-1781753 (State or Other Jurisdiction of Incorporation Organization) or (I.R.S.
+Employer Identification No.) 4705 Laurel Canyon Blvd.
+Suite 205 Studio City, CA 91607 (Address of Principal Executive Offices) (Zip Code) Indicate by check mark whether the registrant (1) filed all reports requast 12 months (or for such shorter period that the registrant was requirements for the past 90 days.
+Yes [X] No [] Indicate by check mark whether the registrant has submitted electrons. uired to be filed by Section 13 or 15(d) of the Exchange Act during the required to file such reports), and (2) has been subject to such filing nically and posted on its corporate Web site, if any, every Interactive of Regulation S-T (§232.405 of this chapter) during the preceding 12 submit and post such files).
+Yes [X] No [] Indicate by check mark whether the registrant is a large accelerated to company. filer, an accelerated filer, a non-accelerated filer, or a smaller reporting Large accelerated filer [] Ad ccelerated filer [] Non-accelerated filer [] Sr naller reporting company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes [] No [X]

-2015, the issuer had 26,236,368 shares of its common stock issued and outstanding.
+State the number of shares outstanding of each of the issuer's classes of common equity, as of the latest practicable date: As of August 13, 2015, the issuer had 26,300,868 shares of its common stock issued and outstanding.